(1914-1996)

 After studying at Edinburg Junior College, Garcia transferred to the University of Texas and graduated in 1936.
 He next enrolled at the University of Texas Medical School (Galveston).
 Due to a quota system, he was the only Latino in his class.

-READ More: How to Be Quiet and Discreet
+READ More: How to Print Documents

 Discrimination meant Garcia couldn’t find a residency spot in Texas.
 Instead he became a resident in Omaha, Nebraska, at St. Joseph’s Hospital at Creighton University.